IN 2003 PACIFIC PONTOON & PIER WERE AWARDED THE PATENT (2003262204) “IMPROVEMENT IN THE MANUFACTURE OF PONTOONS & PIERS”

 Pacific Pontoon & Pier has grown through innovation, research and development, to be arguably the largest marina builder in Australia in recent years, developing a product range that has revolutionised marina construction, supplying a low-maintenance, high density and aesthetically pleasing marina product.
 The proof of the success of the system is that three other marina manufacturers have copied parts of the design.
 Whether Pacific Pontoon & Pier’s client requires a residential pontoon or a world-class marina, they’re ensured that they’re receiving 1st class technology.

-25 years ago the founder of Pacific Pontoon & Pier (PPP), Bill Bourke, could see the need to move away from the waler-thru-rod design that then dominated the marina construction industry in Australia.
+Over 30 years ago the founder of Pacific Pontoon & Pier (PPP), Bill Bourke, could see the need to move away from the waler-thru-rod design that then dominated the marina construction industry in Australia.
 Bill set out to design a system, which he succeeded in patenting (patent number 2003262204), that used low-maintenance and high-durability construction materials and methodologies.
 The ambition was to develop a system that would deliver a design life of 30 years without major and expensive overhauls or regular thru-rod tightening.
-This system has been further developed over the past 25 years, with improvements and details that can only come with experience.
+This system has been further developed over the past 30 years, with improvements and details that can only come with experience.

 Besides Australia, Pacific Pontoon & Pier also service the marina construction markets in South Korea, South East Asia and United Arab Emirates.
 If you know the sumptuous and exclusive Palazzo Versace hotel on Queensland’s Gold Coast, you will be familiar with its private 90-berth marina.
 It is, as the brochures will tell you, ‘state of the art’ and designed to be easy for the clientele of the hotel and residences to moor their yachts, luxury launches and multi-hulls easily and safely.

 It is one of the latest examples of marina building from an expert who re-thought the whole concept.
-Twenty five years ago, Bill Bourke was, he readily admits, the sole employee of a company building residential pontoons and jetties at the back of houses in the canal systems along the Gold Coast.
+Over 30 years ago, Bill Bourke was, he readily admits, the sole employee of a company building residential pontoons and jetties at the back of houses in the canal systems along the Gold Coast.
 He started up with “just a nail bag and a labourer” but he ended up taking on the major US competition and beating them.

 Pacific Pontoon and Pier is now probably the foremost and largest builder of marinas in Australia, having developed a product range that revolutionised marina construction, supplying a low-maintenance, high density and aesthetically pleasing marina product.
 Bill says he took a long hard look at how marinas were constructed at that time.
 The major suppliers “lacked a lot of research and development in their processes, so I sat down and re-engineered how I thought marinas should be built.”
 He examined the manufacturing processes and ended up designing a series of alloy extrusions and some different ways of connecting modules together, all of which he patented.